 Landing Page Statistics (How Successful Are Landing Pages?)

-These extensive landing page statistics will come in handy if you’re a marketer and plan to create successful marketing campaigns.
+These extensive landing page statistics will be useful to marketers who plan to create successful marketing campaigns.

 You will use a landing page (or short, “lander”) to convert visitors into leads or straight into sales.

-It’s a standalone single-page website with a compelling presentation of a product or service (could be multiple – but not recommended) with call-to-action (CTA) buttons and opt-in forms strategically scattered across the layout.
+It’s a standalone single-page website with a compelling presentation of a product or service (it could be multiple, but it’s not recommended), call-to-action (CTA) buttons, and opt-in forms strategically scattered across the layout.

 While many unsuccessfully drive traffic directly to the product or registration page, the ones who put in the extra effort and create a landing page truly see the best results.

-And if you have never built one yet, you’ll want to test landing pages by the end of this list.
+If you haven’t built one yet, you’ll want to test landing pages by the end of this list.

-But the main thing that needs to be at the back of your mind is this: Landing pages need to convert.
+But the main thing that should be in the back of your mind is that Landing pages need to convert.

 (Bonus: The more you test, the better the results – turning an unprofitable campaign into a profitable one is possible.)